Lapsey/vbMSEXE/README.md

 Downloadable minesweeper made in Visual Basic .NET

 ## Instructions
+### Switch branches
+- Click where it says main
+- Switch to master

 ### Download
 - Click on the green "Code" button at the top of this repo
 - Click "Download Zip"